Share to: share facebook share twitter share wa share telegram print page

 As of 2024, only three states do not currently offer in-person early voting: Alabama, Mississippi, and New Hampshire.[31][33]

-In addition to (or in lieu of) in-person early voting, all states offer absentee ballots to some voters, with significant differences among states.
-As of 2022, 35 states and D.C. offer "no-excuse absentee voting" in which any qualified voter may cast an absentee ballot without an excuse; in the remaining states, an absentee ballot will only be provided to a voter with a valid excuse.[32]
-Absentee ballots (also called mail-in ballots) are often returned to election offices by mail (see postal voting in the United States)[32] but some states offer "in-person absentee voting" (in which the voter requests, completes, signs, and submits the absentee ballot at a polling place).
-The voting experience for in-person absentee balloting is similar to the early-voting experience.[30]
+In addition to (or in lieu of) in-person early voting, all states offer absentee ballots (also called mail-in ballots) to some or all voters, with significant differences among states.
+As of 2024, 36 states and D.C. offer either "no-excuse absentee voting" (in which any qualified voter may cast an absentee ballot without an excuse) or conduct all elections by mail; in the remaining states, an absentee ballot will only be provided to a voter with a valid excuse.[34]
+Absentee ballots are often returned to election offices by mail (see postal voting in the United States)[35] but some states offer "in-person absentee voting" (in which the voter requests, completes, signs, and submits the absentee ballot at a polling place).
+The voting experience for in-person absentee balloting is similar to the early-voting experience.[31]

 Percent of votes cast by in-person early voting or absentee/mail-in voting in U.S. presidential elections